 It was formally created May 1, 2020, and announced on May 13, 2020.

 The USPHAU is mostly remote, with advisors living across the country.
 We also have several advisors physically sitting with public health departments in their respective jurisdictions.

 Is the US Public Health Accompaniment Unit a part of Partners In Health or an off-shoot?

 It’s a part of PIH.
 One could think of it as another country site, like Malawi or Peru or Haiti.

 PIH CEO Dr. Sheila Davis created the USPHAU to meet widespread demand for technical assistance in contact tracing.

 The Audacious Project, a fund for social entrepreneurs and nonprofits, covered the launch with a multi-million-dollar donation.

-Has anyone “hired” PHAU yet?
+Has anyone “hired” USPHAU yet?